neon-cyan/quantpy/README.md

 ## TODO
 Missing a few things from old scripts - these are all on the todo list:
-- [EXTRACTOR] Make work for incomplete jobs (add a --partial flag?)
-- [ANALYSIS] Spin density heatmaps [maybe MQs too]
-- [ANALYSIS] Plotting up custom CSF vectors (eg CSFV=0.5/0/0.5,0.33/0.33/0.33)
 - [ANALYSIS] Single GWP analysis
-- [EXTRACTOR] Extract + plot up dipoles.
+- [PLOTTER] Plot up dipoles.
 Hopefully coord system is OK
-- [EXTRACTOR] CASSCF DeltaE
-- New debugging plot suite?
+- [ANALYSIS] New debugging plot suite?
 CAS DE / MaxForce / CAS Energy (with hints?)